James Worth Thornton: Personal life

-Shortly after marriage, James and Elena Mumm Thornton moved to Montreal and, then, to New York City, where Elena served as an assistant editor for Town & Country (magazine).
+Shortly after marriage, James and Elena moved to Montreal and, then, to New York City, where Elena served as an assistant editor for Town & Country (magazine).
 While working as an editor, Elena met Edmund Wilson, the prominent author and critic, and fell in love.
 In 1946, Elena and Edmund fled to Reno, Nevada, divorced their respective spouses, and married, creating a minor media sensation.
 Elena Mumm Thornton was Edmund Wilson’s fourth wife.